Non-Operative Management

 Your hospital stay will likely be 2-5 nights.
 It’s important to be actively involved and positive during therapy, continue your exercises at home, and follow up with your local physiotherapist.

 Hip resurfacing is recommended for young and sporty individuals with severe joint degeneration who experience disabling hip pain that has not improved with medication, physiotherapy, or activity modification.
-Your surgeon will evaluate your condition and help determine if and when this surgery is appropriate for you.
+Riaz will evaluate your condition and help determine if and when this surgery is appropriate for you.

 We employ a minimally invasive surgical approach to minimize trauma to the healthy tissue around your hip joint.
 An incision is made along the side of your hip.
 The ball-shaped head of the femur is trimmed and an artificial cup glued onto it.
 Unlike a hip replacement the neck is not cut, and the head is preserved.
 The damaged cartilage in the socket portion of the pelvis is also removed, and an artificial cup is inserted.
 The skin is generally closed with medical adhesive (superglue) to ensure minimal scarring.